Polyethylene Terephthalate Pricing Assessment

 Pricing Model Development

-• Dynamic Pricing Models: utilizes advanced econometric models to forecast PET prices, incorporating real-time data, historical trends, and projected market conditions.
+• Dynamic Pricing Models: PriceWatch utilizes advanced econometric models to forecast PET prices, incorporating real-time data, historical trends, and projected market conditions.
 Our models are continuously refined to enhance accuracy and predictive power.

 • Scenario Analysis: We conduct scenario-based assessments to evaluate potential future market conditions.
 This includes best-case, worst-case, and most likely scenarios, helping our clients prepare for a range of market outcomes.